bitcoincows/bounties/README.md

 # Bitcoin Cows Bounties

 Open bounties can be found [here](https://github.com/bitcoincows/bounties/issues).
-Bounties may be raised over time.
+Bounties may be raised over time and can be used for all kind of things, even programming unrelated like creating memes.

 # Solving Bounties
 You will receive the bounty in crypto currency if you are the first to: